All Episodes

 This is a threat.

-They're throwing down the gunt.
+They're throwing down the gauntlet.

 You guys make the tough decisions.

-And Sessions says, Well, this is your plan.
+And Sessions says, well, this is your plan.

 Not acceptable.